rsegebre/rsegebre.github.com/posts/2012-06-11-First-Entry.rst

 After getting something decent going on in my own lil virtual box, I went to try and deploy it.
 Which I knew would be the most annoying phase, since you have to deal with various elements.
-Such as: your registrar, creating A records, waiting for DNS servers to update and countless hours googling ;).
+Such as: your registrar, creating A records, waiting for DNS servers to update and countless hours googling.
 But it payed off, I will write a guide later on about how to roll your own Pelican website using github for free! (unless you want to have your own domain name)

-Anyways my head is killing from staring at the screen(s) too long!
-So I am going to bed.

-Cyaa!

 ~rs